Lemniscate-SHA-256/Metatron/README.md

+Please, I am not a coder, just a passionate hobbyist, consider it will take me some time to do this all by myself, thanks a lot!

 🧠 Metatron - Advanced Multi-Platform Debugging Tool Metatron is an advanced, AI-powered debugging tool designed to analyze and debug code across various programming languages, including Python, JavaScript, Java, C++, AI frameworks (TensorFlow, PyTorch), and blockchain (Solidity).
 Metatron features a beautiful, responsive user interface and supports multi-platform deployment on Windows, Linux, and the web.